backup/backup/README.md

 Getting Started
 ---------------

-I recommend you read this README first, and refer to the [Wiki pages](https://github.com/meskyanichi/backup/wiki) afterwards.
+I recommend you read this README first, and refer to the [wiki pages](https://github.com/meskyanichi/backup/wiki) afterwards.
 There's also a [Getting Started wiki page](https://github.com/meskyanichi/backup/wiki/Getting-Started).

 What Backup 3 currently supports
 ================================

 Below you find a list of components that Backup currently supports.
 If you'd like support for components other than the ones listed here, feel free to request them or to fork Backup and add them yourself.
-Backup is modular and easy to extend with new components.
+Backup is modular and easy to extend.

 Database Support
 ----------------